 A limited number of clients account for a significant percentage of the Company's consolidated net revenue.
-For the fiscal year ended July 31, 2011, the Company's 10 largest customers accounted for approximately 73% of consolidated net revenue.
-This compares to the Company's 10 largest customers accounting for approximately 74% of consolidated net revenue for the fiscal year ended July 31, 2010.
-Sales to one client, Hewlett-Packard, accounted for approximately 28% and 29%, respectively of the Company's consolidated net revenue for the fiscal years ended July 31, 2011 and 2010, respectively.
-Sales to three clients, Hewlett-Packard, Advanced Micro Devices and SanDisk Corporation, accounted for approximately 27%, 10%, and 11%, respectively, of the Company's consolidated net revenue for that evenue for the fiscal year ended July 31, 2009.
+For the fiscal year ended July 31, 2010, the Company's 10 largest customers accounted for approximately 74% of consolidated net revenue.
+This compares to the Company's 10 largest customers accounting for approximately 71% of consolidated net revenue for the fiscal year ended July 31, 2009.
+Sales to one client, Hewlett-Packard, accounted for approximately 29% of the Company's consolidated net revenue for the fiscal year ended July 31, 2010.
+Sales to three clients, Hewlett-Packard, Advanced Micro Devices and SanDisk Corporation, accounted for approximately 27%, 10%, and 11%, respectively, of the Company's consolidated net revenue for the fiscal year ended July 31, 2009 and approximately 24%, 11% and 10%, respectively, of the Company's consolidated net revenue for the fiscal year ended July 31, 2008.
 In general, the Company does not have any agreements which obligate any client to buy a minimum amount of services from the Company, or to designate the Company as its sole supplier of any particular services.
 The loss of a significant amount of business with any key client could have a material adverse effect on the Company.
 The Company believes that it will continue to derive the vast majority of its consolidated operating revenue from sales to a small number of clients.
 There can be no assurance that revenue from key clients will not decline in future periods.

 The Company sells its services to its clients primarily on a purchase order basis rather than pursuant to contracts with minimum purchase requirements.
-Consequently, sales are subject to demand variability by such clients.
-The Company purchases and maintains adequate levels of inventory in order to meet client needs rapidly and on a timely basis.
+Consequently, sales are subject to demand variability by such clients and the Company purchases and maintains adequate levels of inventory in order to meet client needs rapidly and on a timely basis.
 The Company has no guaranteed price, quantity or delivery agreements with our suppliers.
 Because of the diversity of its services, as well as the wide geographic dispersion of our facilities, the Company uses numerous sources for the wide variety of raw materials needed for its operations.
 The Company has not been and does not expect to be adversely affected by an inability to obtain materials.